 Both video and user-generated content are both great formats to facilitate modern learning, but have you ever considered combining the two?

 Why introduce user-generated content to your business?

 One of the biggest cultural changes enabled by ubiquitous internet access, smartphones and social networks is the accelerated use and acceptance of user-generated content.
 It’s widely used to support decision making and learning in our personal lives.
 And, people trust it.
 A recent report from Stackla highlights the importance of user-generated content when building trust and authenticity with audiences, for example:

 - Consumers are 2.4x more likely to say user-generated content is authentic compared to brand-created content.

 - 90% of consumers say authenticity is important when deciding which brands they like and support.

-If you’re trying to build trust in your L&D team and evolve a continuous, self-driven learning culture, then user-generated content is one of the best ways to support this.
+If you’re trying to build trust in your L&D team and evolve a continuous, self-driven learning culture, then UGC video is one of the best ways to support this.

 That’s great, but why user-generated video then?

 The added value of user-generated video in learning environments is not to be under-estimated.
 Why?
 You get the best of both – individual stories created and shared by the people who matter in your business, using an in-demand medium.
 Brilliant.